PiyushMudholkar/employeeManagement/README.md

 # Testing the application

-Once you download the application you can run it in your respective IDE. to call the API's you can use postman . below are the API's mentioned.
+Once you download the application you can run it in your respective IDE.
+(I have committed files for eclipse , please help to change according to your IDE and the path . ex in the .classpath file please update the repository according to your respective path  ) run the main calss com.nphc.employeeManagement.EmployeeManagementApplication to call the API's you can use postman . below are the API's mentioned.

 # API's